guruprasad08/guruprasad08/README.md

 ### Hi there, I'm Guruprasad GP 👋

+- Do what you love, Love what you do...
-- If you want to buy something without looking at the price, you must be willing to work without looking at the time.
+- If you want to buy something without looking at the price, you must work without looking at the time...
 ---

 ## About Me